Recycle right... or it may cost you

-The City had to establish a contamination penalty in an effort to remind Waste Management customers to Recycle Right, keeping contamination out of recycling.
+The City has established a contamination penalty in an effort to remind Santa Ana customers to Recycle Right, keeping contamination out of recycling.

 The City has a three-cart system where residents separate their materials into a 1) recyclables cart, 2) green waste cart, and 3) trash cart.
 Other programs implemented through our hauler, Waste Management, include two free bulky item pickups per year, where large items are picked up and recycled, and a Christmas tree recycling program.

-California has passed legislation requiring businesses to recycle organics starting April 1, 2016.
+Assembly Bill (AB) 1826, effective April 1, 2016, requires businesses to recycle organics.
 The City and Waste Management are working together to offer comprehensive recycling programs for your organization.
 For more information, follow this link.
-For Waste Management information, follow this link.
-For CalRecycle AB 1826 information, follow this link.

-If you are a business or multifamily complex in the City that generates 4-cubic yards or more of trash per week, you are required to fill out an AB 1826 Organics Recycling Reporting Form to verify your compliance status for AB 1826 for 2018. *Note: Multifamily dwellings and apartments are not required to have a food waste recycling program, but are required to recycle yard trimmings and landscaping waste.
-The reporting form can be completed online by clicking here.
+If you are a business or multifamily complex in the City that generates 4-cubic yards or more of trash per week, you are required to fill out an AB 1826 Organics Recycling Reporting Form to verify your compliance status for AB 1826. *Note: Multifamily dwellings and apartments are not required to have a food waste recycling program, but are required to recycle yard trimmings and landscaping waste.

 The California Green Building Standards Code requires 65% diversion of most construction and demolition waste.
 In order to achieve this diversion, the City has two authorized haulers, Waste Management (714) 558-7761 and Ware Disposal (714) 834-0234, which provide recycling services for construction and demolition projects for residents and businesses.
 Construction and demolition debris is accepted for recycling at Madison Materials located at 1035 East 4th Street, Santa Ana, (714) 664-0159.
 See the complete flyer by following this link: C & D Recycling Requirement.